Block of Flats Insurance

 A higher excess will often mean a cheaper premium but will make claims more expensive.
 You may find it’s not even worthwhile to claim for smaller damages if you have a higher excess.

-Nevertheless a good insurer should be willing to work with you to provide a range of excesses and prices to suit you.
+But a good insurer should be willing to work with you and provide a range of excesses and prices to suit you and the requirements of your property.

 Premium

-It goes without saying that different insurers will often have very different prices for the same policy.
+Different insurers often present different prices for the same policy.
 This is a natural side effect of a market competing for your business.
-You may have a smaller market of providers than you’re used to for buying insurance but there should still be enough to justify spending the time to get a variety of quotes to compare.
+You may have a smaller market of providers than you’re used to for buying a specific policy such as block of flats insurance, but there should still be enough choice and variety of quotes to compare and contrast before deciding.

 Customer service

-You need an insurer that actively invests in every relationship with its customers – from initial questions, to sale, to ongoing support and – should you ever require it – claims handling.
+So, when deciding on the best solution for your block of flats cover, align yourself with an insurer and broker that actively invests in every relationship with its customers.
+That means personal, knowledgeable service (real people, not chatbots) from initial questions, to sale, through to ongoing support and – should you ever require it – claims handling.